byCedric/expo-issue-router-base-url/README.md

 ## Issue

-The intial web link swaps the URL to `http://localhost:3000`.
+The initial web link swaps the URL to `http://localhost:3000`.

 ### Using Expo Router from `main`